 Collaboration.
 Millenials are more interested in learning from their peers than older generations, and collaboration theoretically thrives in an open setting.
 When team members value the time spent with each other, the developing camaraderie fosters collaboration.
 Despite the negative buzz it receives, the inception of the open office was pretty benevolent: provide a place to work that enhances communication and fosters community.
 Transfer from ownership to membership.

-Why Do People Hate The Open Plan Office?
+Why Do People Hate Open Offices?

 Big Brother: Always being watched, employees tend to follow SOP more stringently than they would normally, resulting in a decrease in productivity compared to naturally finding the quickest way to do something.